ITSecor/ITSecor/README.md

 ## Hi there 👋.
 Thanks for visiting SECOR's GitHub
-We are currently working on Atlas, our powerfull AI System.
+We are currently working on Atlas, our powerful AI System.
 Have fun and stay coding!